gojomo/zibcoin.org/index.md

 *Zibcoin* is an alternate denominational unit for Bitcoin.

-A Zibcoin is one-millionth of a Bitcoin.
+**A Zibcoin is one-millionth of a Bitcoin.**

-Zibcoin is synonymous with a "microbitcoin" ("µBTC" or sometimes "mics"/"mikes").
+Zibcoin is equivalent to a "microbitcoin" ("µBTC" or sometimes "mics"/"mikes").
 In the base 'Satoshi' units of Bitcoin, one Zibcoin is 100 Satoshis.

 For reference: